 We can't let them do this; they'll drop dead and the trolls will catch us, Efran thought.
-He put a hand to the box, which was pulsing in a particular rhythm: mm mm MMM, mm mm MMM, mm mm MMM.
+He put a hand to the box, which was pulsing in a particular rhythm: mm mm MMM, mm mm MMM, mm mm MMM, mm mm MMM.

-Synchronizing with the box, Efran began in a singsong, "Down, down, DOWN, down, down, DOWN, down, down, DOWN."
+Synchronizing with the box, Efran began in a singsong, "Down, down, DOWN, down, DOWN, down, down, DOWN, down, DOWN."
 The other men took up the drums at once, and as its pace was slower than the horses were running, they began to ease up until their hoofbeats blended with the rhythm.